coatless-textbooks/hpc/docs/cluster-setup.md

 module load R/x.y.z
 ```

-where `x.y.z` is a supported version number, e.g. `module load R/3.6.2` will
+where `x.y.z` is a supported version number, e.g. `module load R/4.1.1_sandybridge` will
-make available _R_ 3.6.2.
+make available _R_ 4.1.1 that works on any cluster node.

 Once _R_ is loaded, packages can be installed by entering into _R_ or directly
 from bash.
 The prior approach will be preferred as it mimics local _R_ installation